 Infants with type A die in infancy.
 Children with Type B may live a comparatively long time, but may require supplemental oxygen because of lung impairment.
 The life expectancy of persons with types C and D varies: some individuals die in childhood while others, who appear to be less severely affected, can live into adulthood.

 The National Institute of Neurological Disorders and Stroke (NINDS), a part of the National Institutes of Health (NIH), conducts research about Niemann-Pick disease in laboratories at the NIH and also supports additional research through grants to major research institutions across the country.
-Investigators at the NINDS have identified two different genes that, when defective, contribute to Niemann-Pick disease types C and D.
+Investigators at the NINDS have identified two different genes that, when defective, contribute to Niemann-Pick disease types C and D. A current NIH study is testing hydropropyl beta cyclodextin to see if it is safe to use in helping brain cells better process cholesterol.

 View a list of studies currently seeking patients.